-[Intro Paragraph] The first paragraph of your executive assistant job description should contain a brief, two- to three-sentence description of your company.
+[Intro Paragraph] The best executive assistant job description starts with a brief, two- to three-sentence description of your company.
 Tailor your marketing pitch to your ideal candidate and let those job seekers know why your company is a great place to work.
 Your description should let them imagine what it would be like to work for your company (as well as the executive they would be supporting).
 This is your chance to set your company apart from the competition.

 Executive Assistant Job Responsibilities: